urschrei/pyzotero/doc/index.rst

 Retrieving last modified version
 ================================

-If you wish to retrieve the last modified version of a library, you can use the following method:
+If you wish to retrieve the last modified version of a user or group library, you can use the following method:

 .. py:method:: Zotero.last_modified_version()